 Besides problems related to the urinary tract, there are some other problems that can result in blood in dog urine, such as:

-- Medications: Some medications such as cyclophosphamide (a drug used to treat cancer and immune disorder) can also result in blood in dog
+Some medications such as cyclophosphamide (a drug used to treat cancer and immune disorder) can also result in blood in dog urine.

-It is obvious from the above that most underlying causes of blood in dog urine are rather serious health issues that need veterinary intervention and treatment.
-It is therefore essential to seek veterinary attention if you find blood in your dog's urine,
+As you can see, most underlying causes of blood in dog urine are rather serious health issues that need veterinary intervention and treatment.
+Be sure to seek veterinary attention if you find blood in your dog’s urine.

 Diagnosis of the underlying cause is made by physical examinations and tests, including urinalysis, blood tests, and x-rays.